Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 Sanctuary should mirror or extract that lease/slot model rather than depending on `oxideplay`.
 Literal zero-copy remains a later optimisation because the GL YUV->RGBA pass and final Vulkan image copy are still present.
+When reproducing the external-memory import, also mirror `981e3ae`: Vulkan uses `VkMemoryDedicatedAllocateInfo` for the shared image, so the GL memory object must be marked `GL_DEDICATED_MEMORY_OBJECT_EXT` before `glImportMemoryFdEXT`.
+NVIDIA may otherwise accept the import while framebuffer writes remain invisible.

 ## Audio integration